about Ever More Nest

-As Ever More Nest, Kelcy has adopted a full-fledged Americana style that nods to the likes of Ryan Adams and Whiskeytown, Emmylou Harris, Wilco, Lucinda Williams, and Neil Young without sounding too much like any of them.
+Ever More Nest, the new project from New Orleans-based songwriter Kelcy Mae, released its lauded debut album on October 12, 2018.
+As Ever More Nest, Kelcy has adopted a full-fledged Americana style that has drawn comparisons to Gregory Alan Isakov, Gillian Welch, and Nanci Griffith.
 Kelcy’s oft-lauded poeticism remains a calling card of her songs and is on full display on The Place That You Call Home.
-Look for the band on tour now.

 what they're saying